krlan2789/express-ws-app/README.md

 ## 1.3. **Database Configuration**

-1. Duplicate the `.env_example` file then rename it to `.env`.
+1. Duplicate the `.env_example` or create new file, then rename it to `.env`.
-2. Change the value as needed.
+2. Change the value as needed :

    ```ini
    DB_HOST=localhost # database hostname or ip